c3d/xl/README.md

    The node can then use `reply` to execute code back in the caller's program

-ELFE sends not just the program segments you give it, but also the necessary data, notably the symbols required for correct evaluation.
+XL sends not just the program segments you give it, but also the necessary data, notably the symbols required for correct evaluation.
 This is the reason why things appear to work as a single program.

-## Basics of ELFE syntax and semantics
+## Basics of XL syntax and semantics

-ELFE derives from [XLR](http://xlr.sourceforge.net).
+XL derives from [XLR](http://xlr.sourceforge.net).
 It is a specially trimmed-down version that does not require LLVM and can work in full interpreted mode, making it easier to compile and use, but also safer, since you cannot call arbitrary C functions.

 ### Semantics: One operator to rule them all

-ELFE has one fundamental operator, `->`, the "rewrite operator", which reads as *transforms into*.
+XL has one fundamental operator, `->`, the "rewrite operator", which reads as *transforms into*.
 It is used to declare variables:

     X -> 0